tonygustafsson/aspicio/README.md

 ## Authenticate

-There is not yet a real way of authentication, but you will have to authenticate anyways. :P Change the constant in ./client/src/constants/token.js.
+No real authentication exists yet.
+To prevent from displaying sensitive information to the wrong person, you can set your token which a localStorage variable must match.
+The token is included in the client source code so this is in no way secure.

+Change the constants in ./client/src/constants/token.js.
 To be able to view the client you'll need to add a localStorage item named AspicioToken with this token in it.
+Leave the token empty to allow all.

 ## Configuration